- Academics & Programs

 Applicants must meet all academic requirements for admission in full before applying to the graduate program.
 However, those who are completing their baccalaureate degree may apply as soon as they receive their grades from the first semester of their senior year.

 Admission decisions are announced on a rolling basis.

-To apply to the MLIS or MPS program, send us (Graduate Admissions, Dominican University, 7900 W. Division St., River Forest, IL 60305, email@example.com):
+To apply to the MLIS or MPS program, send us (Graduate Admission Operations, Dominican University, 7900 W. Division St., River Forest, IL 60305, email@example.com):

 - A completed Application for Admission form (or fill in the online application);